Response of a Kerr black hole to a generic tidal perturbation: Response of a non-extremal Kerr black hole to generic tidal perturbations

-Having calculated the dynamical tidal response function in the last section, we will analyze some specific cases of interest in this section, namely the Schwarzschild BH $(a=0)$, slowly rotating Kerr BH $(a\ll M)$, BH in axi-symmetric tidal field ($m=0$), besides the general case.
+Having calculated the dynamical tidal response function in the last section, we will analyze some specific cases of interest in this section, namely, the Schwarzschild BH $(a=0)$, slowly rotating Kerr BH $(a\ll M)$, BH in axisymmetric tidal field ($m=0$), besides the general case.
 As already emphasized in the previous section, we will consider $s\neq0$ in the present section, which will be taken up separately in the next section.
-Note that $P_+$ is a small quantity in all of these three cases, $\mathcal{O}(M\omega)$ for the Schwarzschild BH and for BH in axi-symmetric tidal field, while of $\mathcal{O}(a/M)$ and $\mathcal{O}(M\omega)$ for slowly rotating Kerr BH.
+Note that $P_+$ is a small quantity in all three cases: while it is of $\mathcal{O}(M\omega)$ for a Schwarzschild BH and a BH in an axisymmetric tidal field, it is of $\mathcal{O}(a/M)$ and $\mathcal{O}(M\omega)$ for a slowly rotating Kerr BH.
 Similarly, the quantities $N_1$ and $N_2$ are also of $\mathcal{O}(M\omega)$, and hence we can neglect the terms like $P_{+}N_{1}$ and $P_{+}N_{2}$, respectively.
-Thus, for all of these cases the dynamical tidal response function reduces to
+Thus, for all of these cases, the dynamical tidal response function without the logarithmic piece reduces to

-To proceed further, we express the term $\coth (2\pi P_+)$ as,
+To proceed further, we express the term $\coth (2\pi P_+)$ as

 which follows from the fact that in all of the three cases $P_{+}$ is a small quantity.
-Substituting the above expression, the dynamical tidal response function for these three cases can be collectively expressed as,
+Substituting the above expression, the dynamical tidal response function for these three cases can be collectively expressed as

-where we have neglected the second and higher order terms of $M\omega$.
+where we have neglected the second- and higher-order terms of $M\omega$.
 For all of these three cases, it follows that both $N_1$ and $N_2$ are purely imaginary, which in turn ensures that the dynamical tidal response function in these three limiting cases are also purely imaginary in nature.
-Implying vanishing of the dynamic TLNs for all of these three cases.
+Implying vanishing of the dynamic TLNs for all of these three cases,

 We would like to reiterate that these results have been derived assuming non-zero spin for the tidal field.
 The scalar case will be discussed shortly.
+We would also like to point out that the above expression diverges for a slowly rotating black hole in electromagnetic tidal field with spin weight $s=1$.
+A separate analysis of the tidal response function [\ref{resp_func_arb_rot}] for this scenario will lead us to vanishing tidal Love numbers.

 After the specific cases have been discussed in detail, we turn our attention to the determination of the TLNs for generic Kerr BH.
 Since these limits are singular for the scalar perturbation, the generic result will also be for the $s\neq 0$ case.
-In order to extract the real and imaginary part of the dynamical tidal response function, we rewrite \ref{response_New1_a} as,
+To extract the real and imaginary parts of the dynamical tidal response function, we rewrite \ref{response_New1_a} as